benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 ## Linux

-Linux-based operating systems have all required shell scripting tools.
+Modern Linux-based operating systems ship with all the tools that are required (in addition to a working installation of GRASS GIS) to run the GRASS modules provided here.
 You just need to copy the files provided by this project into the correct directories of your file system.

 Note: Use "sudo" or other means of acquiring root user permission to add or modify files in protected directories.